iamjeerge/face_detect_with_opencv/README.md

 ### Production

-We do not read image showing by python in production removing
+We do not read image showing by python in production environment so remove

 ```
 cv2.imshow('frame', frame)